Skip links

 Texture Adjustments

-If you like your oats thicker, use a little less almond milk or add a pinch more chia seeds, then let the mixture sit a bit longer before you decide to thin it out.
-For a looser, more spoonable bowl, stir in extra almond milk right before serving until it looks and feels right to you.
+If you like thicker oats, use a little less almond milk or add a pinch more chia seeds.
+For a looser bowl, stir in extra milk right before serving.

 Flavor Shifts